gazeliusskedinger/SubstitutionCipherTool/README.txt

 A quick tool for frequency analysis and exchange the letters.
-Helping to solve the hertz1 and hertz2 problen in the picoCTF challenge
+Helping to solve the hertz1 and hertz2 problen in the picoCTF2018 challenge